websanco/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-discount.md

 |  | | | &#10004; | 10 |
 |  | | &#10004; | | 11 |

-For instance, consider Account Group A has a discount of 50% applied to shipping.
-There's another discount of 60% applied to shipping that is eligible to all accounts, account groups, channels and order types.
-In this case, Account Group A is only eligible for the discount of 50% since it is the most specific.
+A discount that applies to all accounts, account groups, channels and order types is the least specific.
+For instance, consider Account Group A has a discount of 50% on shipping and another discount of 60% on shipping that is eligible to all accounts, account groups, channels and order types.
+Here, Account Group A is only eligible for the discount of 50% since it is the most specific.
+If there are multiple discounts of the same rank and an active OR discount rule, the highest discount has precedence.

 ## Commerce 2.1 and Below